profSeeger/LA558_Chris_Seeger/exercises/ex2b.md

 ![My Exercise 2b map](ex2b.jpg)

 #### This is not my map.
 It is an example of an external link to a map of Iowa I found on the Web.
+Note that I set the size to be 640 pixels wide and I used the HTML img syntax instead of markdown.
 <img src="https://ontheworldmap.com/usa/state/iowa/map-of-iowa.jpg"  width="640">